gnuradio/hugo-website/content/grcon/grcon20/submit.md

 ---

 # Call for Submissions

-GNU Radio Conference celebrates and showcases the substantial and remarkable progress of the world's best open source digital signal processing framework for software-defined radios.
-In addition to presenting GNU Radio’s vibrant theoretical and practical presence in academia, industry, the military, and among amateurs and hobbyists, GNU Radio Conference 2020 celebrates a decade of community events.
+GRCon 2020 celebrates and showcases the substantial and remarkable progress of GNU Radio over the past 19 years.
+We invite developers and users from the GNU Radio community to present your projects, presentations, papers, posters, and problems at GNU Radio Conference 2020.

 We invite developers and users from the GNU Radio Community to present your projects, presentations, papers, posters, and problems at GNU Radio Conference